noriakis/cam-uncertainty/README.md

-### Introducing uncertainty to class activation mapping in convolutional neural networks
+### Improvement of class activation mapping \\by introducing uncertainty for medical application

-Jupyter notebooks are for reproducing the visualization involving the general image classification.
+We implemented a simple method to reflect the uncertainty in CAM by weighting the sampled CAMs by the uncertainty measures assessed by performing Monte Carlo dropout.
+We implemented gradient-based class activation mapping (Grad-CAM) and score-based class activation mapping (Score-CAM).
+Jupyter notebooks are for reproducing the visualization involving the general image classification using EfficientNetB0.

 - models: directory storing models.
 - weights: directory storing model weights.